 The College considers good communication with staff and students to be vital.
 The Corporation includes two staff members and two student members and the Curriculum Quality and Standards Committee includes all academic managers.
-Staff and student bulletins and newsletters were produced during the year and a weekly Principal's Update issued to all staff to increase communication during the Covid-19 pandemic.
+Staff and student bulletins and newsletters were produced during the year and a regular Principal's Update issued to all staff to increase communication during the Covid-19 pandemic.
 The College Intranet is also used to facilitate communication with staff.

-The Principal hosted Learner Forums across both College sites and at a variety of times and dates up until lockdown started to enable learners to meet senior management, to provide comments and feedback on all aspects of their College experience and to provide learner views on possible new College initiatives.
+The Principal usually hosts Learner Forums across both College sites to enable learners to meet senior management, to provide comments and feedback on all aspects of their College experience and to provide learner views on possible new College initiatives, although these had to be suspended during the pandemic.